TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/ContentBinding/Index.rst

 elements.

-The translations all have the language setting set to Danish (seen by the Danish flag) but may or may not have a relation to “Transl.
-Orig”:
+The translations all have the language setting set to Danish (seen by the Danish flag) but may or may not have a relation to "Transl.
+Orig":

 |img-35|

-If there is a “Transl.Orig” value it will be used to display what the default language content is (useful for translators):
+If there is a "Transl.Orig" value it will be used to display what the default language content is (useful for translators):

 |img-36|